traitecoevo/austraits/README.md

 AusTraits database in `R`.
 This package includes several functions such as filtering and pivoting the dataset that we expect will come in handy.

+**For R users**, access and manipulation of the data is assisted with the `austraits` package

+**For Python or other users**, the [Zenodo download](https://zenodo.org/record/5112001#collapseTwo) includes a .zip file containing all the data in plain text (.csv files) and associated meta-data

 ### Installation

 The package is not on CRAN yet and is still under active development.